kamilazdybal/PCAfold/docs/user/train-test-select.rst

 Depending on the option selected, test data will be created differently, either as all remaining samples that were not included in train data or as a subset of those.
+You can select the option by setting the ``test_selection_option`` parameter which is 1 by default.
+The scheme below presents graphically how train and test data can be selected using ``test_selection_option`` parameter:

 .. image:: ../images/tts-test-selection-option-percentage.png
   :width: 700